Distributed controller synthesis for deadlock avoidance

 Hence, a "direct semi-deadlock SCC" becomes a "direct deadlock SCC".
 This implies $\BTu \incl \BTPP$.

-Let $p \in \Proc$, as there is a $\s$-run of $p$ acquiring a lock of $\BTu$, either $p$ is $\BTu$-"lockable" (and thus $\BTPP$-"lockable") or there is an edge labeled by $p$ towards $\BTu$, meaning that both locks of $p$ are in $\BTu \subseteq \BTPP$ and thus that $p$ is $\BTPP$-"lockable" by \cref{lem:EGallfragile}.
-As a consequence, all processes are $\BTPP$-"lockable".
+Let $p \in \Proc$, as there is a $\s$-run of $p$ acquiring a lock of $\BTu$, either $p$ is $\BTu$"-fragile" (and thus $\BTPP$"-fragile") or there is an edge labeled by $p$ towards $\BTu$, meaning that both locks of $p$ are in $\BTPP$ and thus that $p$ is $\BTPP$"-fragile" by Lemma~\ref{lem:EGallfragile}.
+As a consequence, all processes are $\BTPP$"-fragile".
 We conclude by Proposition~\ref{prop:sigma-winning}.

 In the other direction we suppose that there exists a process $p$ and a strategy $\sigma_p$ forbidding $p$ to acquire any lock of $\BTu$.
-We construct a strategy $\s$ such that $p$ is not $\BTPP$-"lockable".
+We construct a strategy $\s$ such that $p$ is not $\BTPP$"-fragile".
 This will show that $\s$ is winning by Proposition~\ref{prop:sigma-winning}.

 \AP Let $\intro*\FTu=T\setminus \BTu$ be the set of locks not in $\BTu$.
 By definition of $\BTu$, in $\Gu$ no node of $\FTu$ can reach a "direct semi-deadlock SCC".
 In particular, there is no "direct semi-deadlock SCC" in $\Gu$ restricted to $\FTu$.
 We construct a "strategy" $\s$ such that, when restricted to $\FTu$, the SCCs of $\Gp$ and $\Gu$ are the same, where $\PP=\PP^\s$.